FK 13 Sofia

-Futbol Klub 13 (Футбол клуб 13), or simply FK 13 Sofia was a Bulgarian football club based in Sofia.
-In its history the club has won two Bulgarian Cups in 1938 and 1940.
-Football Club 13 existed independently between 1909 and 1944.
+Futbol Klub 13 (Футбол клуб 13), commonly known as FK-13, was a Bulgarian football club based in Sofia that existed between 1909 and 1944.
+FK-13 holds a notable place in Bulgarian history as the first ever football club in the country.

 History

-The beginning of FC-13 was laid in the spring of 1909.
-Bulgarian students, studying at the Galatasaray Lyceum in Constantinople, formed a football team.
-His name is Sava in honor of Sava Kirov – one of the pioneers of sport in Sofia, and also the founder of the club.
-After the end of the school year students return to Sofia.
+In the Spring of 1909, a group of thirteen Bulgarian students at the Galatasaray Lyceum in Constantinople formed a football team in the honor of their classmate Sava Kirov, who was one of the pioneers of sports in Sofia.